gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Rework the existing `SoftwareComponent` implementations so that they are `Component` implementations instead.
 - Expose all native and jvm components through `project.components`.
 - Don't need to support publishing yet.
 Attaching one of these components to a publication can result in a 'this isn't supported yet' exception.
+- The target JVM for a legacy Java library is the lowest of `sourceCompatibility` and `targetCompatibility`.

 ```
 apply plugin: 'java'